babu640201/HallBooking_master/README.md

-# HospitalManagementApp
+# HallBookingApp
-Angular Applications with appointment booking option with spring boot as backend
+Angular Applications with hall booking option with spring boot as backend